 What if my car is parked over the shelter and the storm comes?

 The design of our shelters is made so that you don’t have to move a standard wheel base vehicle out of the garage to enter the shelter.
 If you drive 2 long wheel base vehicles and park both in a 20 ft. garage, you would have to move one.
 We have found that most families park at least one standard size vehicle in the garage and we suggest locating the shelter on that side.

 How do you know what is under the garage slab?

-We have installed over 750 shelters in the last 9 years and we have not found any guaranteed answer to this question, however we have learned that most municipalities do not allow anything to be run under your garage slab.
-Our installers have learned to look at the site the day of the install and figure out the potential for any lines that might have been run under your garage.
+We have installed over 1000 shelters in the last 11 years and we have not found any guaranteed answer to this question.
+We have learned that most municipalities do not allow anything to be ran under your garage slab.
+Our installers are trained to look at the site the day of the install and figure out the potential for any lines that might have been run under your garage.
 They specifically look for your plumbing clean outs and your water meter location.
 If they foresee a problem they will point it out and discuss the shelter location with you accordingly.
-We very rarely encounter sub grade issues.
-If a line is found during the excavation, a plumber is usually required at the customers cost, to be called out and reroute the line it self around the shelter.
+We very rarely encounter subgrade issues.
+If a line is found during the excavation, a plumber is usually required at the customers cost, to be called out and reroute the line itself around the shelter.
 This usually is not a show stopper nor a large expense to you.